 The rate-distortion function for the exponential source with one-sided error criterion is given by \cite{Ver96}:

 Let $X=Z+Y$ denote the backward test channel whose optimal conditional output distribution is given by \cite{Ver96, si:2014}:

-We define $Y_1, \dotsc, Y_K$, to be \emph{independent} encodings of the common source $X$, if and only if, they are conditionally mutually independent given $X$, i.e., if the following Markov chain apply: $Y_i - X - Y_j$.
-Given $K$ independent encodings, $Y_1,\dotsc, Y_K$.
+Given $K$ independent encodings, $Y_1^K$.
 The estimator that selects the maximum $\hat{Y} = \max \{ Y_1,\dotsc, Y_K\}$ will be denoted the select-max estimator of $X$. \begin{lemma}[Optimality of the select-max estimator: Lemma 2 in \cite{erez:2020}] Let $Y_1,\dotsc, Y_K,$ be $K>0$ independent encodings of the one-sided expontial source $X$.
 The select-max estimator $\hat{Y} = \max \{ Y_1,\dotsc, Y_K\}$ is an optimal estimator under the one-sided distortion measure. \end{lemma}

 \begin{lemma}[Distortion of the select-max estimator: Lemma 3 in \cite{erez:2020}] Let $Y_1,\dotsc, Y_K$, be $K>0$ independent encodings of the one-sided expontial source $X$ with parameter $\lambda>0$.
 The total expected distortion $\bar{D}$ due to using the select-max estimator on the outputs $Y_1,\dotsc, Y_K$ is given by: